How to search in Front

 - has:reminder - refines your search to conversations that have been snoozed or where a reminder has been set up

-- in:comment - searches for conversations where comments have been made
+- in:comments - refines your search to conversations where comments have been made

 - has:attachment - refines your search to conversations that have an attachment